 Textio has tagged more than 15 million job listings to date, collecting data such as the number of people who apply for jobs, how long it takes to fill a position and the quality and demographic mix of candidates.
 In a talk at Data Driven NYC, Textio Founder & CEO Kieran Snyder offered some of the interesting takeaways from from analyzing millions of job posts.

-The wrong words are costly.
 More than 50% of recruiters’ time is spent sourcing candidates and 25% of recruiting spend goes to pay for job ads.
 Textio’s research suggests that candidates scan job listings for less than six seconds and a third will walk away without interest.
 Recruiters also write hundreds of emails to potential candidates every week and around 75% go unanswered.
 This data shows just how challenging it can be to capture a candidate’s attention and underscores the importance of creating documents optimized for the best results.
 The longer that low-performing post is out in the wild, the more money it’s costing the company.

 Beware of buzzword backlash.
 Around 18 months ago, using the term “Big Data” in a job listing actually attracted more applicants and more qualified applicants.
 But the term gained popularity across various industries and it stopped being a differentiator.
 Then the term gots so popular that it has become cliche — actually repelling candidates.
 Similarly, the term “synergy” worked in job postings around five years ago.
 Now, the use of the term is almost taken as a joke.
 So, be careful about loading up a job post with industry jargon.